We crave emotional relationships.

 I started taking care of myself, found therapy and support, and went to numerous doctor appointments.
-Since this last spring I have lost almost 40 pounds after altering both mind and body habits.
+Since this last spring I have lost over 40 pounds after altering both mind and body habits.
 And I am still improving.

 It took a while, but I had to accept saying goodbye to my web design part of my business.
 I kept trying to fit that puzzle piece into my life, but the shape of what my life could contain had changed.
 It is satisfying to over-analyze how fonts, colors and imagery play together.
 It’s also fascinating to study the psychology of social media to see how it affects us.
 I'm a tech nerd and always will be.